Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Theoretical framework

 \subsubsection{Visible illumination: molecular optomechanics description of SERS with independent vibrations}

-We first model a standard configuration in SERS, as the one sketched in Fig. \ref{fig:schema}, where the vibrational modes of the single molecule interact inelastically with visible light through Raman scattering.
-This interaction is strengthened by the presence of a locally large electromagnetic field (depicted by the green shadowing in the figure) induced by an optical nanoresonator, illustrated by a plasmonic gap nanocavity formed between a metallic tip and a flat metallic antenna (note that, at visible wavelengths, the metallic antenna behaves similarly as an infinite metallic substrate).
-To model this system, we use a recently developed quantum electrodynamical approach to SERS, referred to as molecular optomechanics due to its similarity with the framework of cavity optomechanics \cite{roelli2016molecular,schmidt2016quantum,esteban2022molecular,roelli2024nanocavities}.
+We first model a standard configuration in SERS, as the one sketched in Fig. \ref{fig:schema}, where the vibrational modes of the single molecule interact inelastically with visible light through non-resonant Raman scattering.
+This interaction is strengthened by the presence of a locally large electromagnetic field (depicted by the green shadowing in the figure) induced by an optical nanoresonator, illustrated by a plasmonic gap nanocavity formed between a metallic tip and a flat metallic antenna (note that at visible wavelengths the flat metallic antenna behaves similarly to an infinite metallic substrate).
+To model this system, we use a recently developed quantum electrodynamical approach to SERS, referred to as molecular optomechanics due to its similarity with the framework of cavity optomechanics \autocite{roelli2016molecular,schmidt2016quantum,esteban2022molecular,roelli2024nanocavities}.
 In this molecular optomechanics approach, the total Hamiltonian is $\hat{\mathcal{H}}_{\text{tot}}(t)= \hat{\mathcal{H}}_{\textsc{vib}} + \hat{\mathcal{H}}_{\textsc{vis}}(t)$ where:

 The first line on the right-hand side in Eq. (\ref{eq:hamiltonian_SERS_optomechanical}) describes the energy of the cavity, which is assumed to support a single-mode at visible frequency $\omega_{\text{vis}}^{\text{cav}}$, and $\hat{a}^{\dagger}_{\textsc{vis}}$ and $\hat{a}_{\textsc{vis}}$ are the Bosonic operators of creation and annihilation of the cavity photons.
 The second line in Eq. (\ref{eq:hamiltonian_SERS_optomechanical}) describes the time-dependent driving of the cavity by visible light with frequency $\omega_{\textsc{vis}}$ and with strength $\Omega_{\textsc{vis}}(t)\propto \sqrt{I_{\textsc{vis}}}(t)$ with $I_{\textsc{vis}}$ the illumination intensity (see Eq.
 (S2) of the SI).
 The third line stands for the optomechanical interaction between the cavity and the vibrations, where the optomechanical coupling strength $g_{\textsc{vis},i}$ is inversely proportional to the cavity mode volume (see Eq.
 (S3) of the SI).
 The term $\propto \hat{a}^{\dagger}_{\textsc{vis}} \hat{a}_{\textsc{vis}} \hat{b}_i^{\dagger}$ accounts for the Stokes Raman scattering process while the term $\propto \hat{a}^{\dagger}_{\textsc{vis}} \hat{a}_{\textsc{vis}} \hat{b}_i$ accounts for the anti-Stokes Raman scattering process.
 Finally, we emphasize that in this standard molecular optomechanics approach the molecular vibrations are considered as independent.